ericholscher/ericholscher.com/site/blog/drafts/beginners-guide-to-docs.rst

 That is the scene I am trying to stop from playing out.

-This will be a guide to documentation your first project.
+This will be a guide to documenting your first project.
 The first time is always the hardest, and I hope this guide will get you started down the righteous path.